jmpress/supreme-broccoli/README.md

 + Create a method for registering new Users.
     + Use Bcrypt package for password hashing.
 + Create endpoints for Users logging in and logging out.
-+ Create an endpoint for retrieving all Images from database
++ Create an endpoint for retrieving all Images from database.
 + Create an endpoint for retrieving a single Image and related Captions by the Image ID.
 + Create an endpoint for adding a new Caption to an Image.
-+ Configure localized Caching with `node-cache`
++ Configure localized Caching with `node-cache`.
-+ Write openAPI2.0 specification documentation
++ Write openAPI2.0 specification documentation.
++ Create a simple front-end with `express-handlebars`.

 ## Future work
 + Create an endpoint for uploading new Images.